lucidm/lcdi2c/README.md

 * If you didn't make compilation of Kernel previously, go to Kernel source directory and run "make modules_prepare"

-* In the module directory open Makefile in your favourite editor and change line "KDIR := ../../linux/linux" to "KDIR := <path to your kernel source>", and save Makefile.
-Now you can finally compile the module.
+* In the module directory open Makefile in your favourite text editor and change line "KDIR := ../../linux/linux" to "KDIR := <path to your kernel source tree>", and save modified Makefile.
+Finally you can compile the module now.

 * To compile module run command "make" in module directory.